How to Check Bluetooth Device Battery in Windows 11

 When to Use Native Settings vs. Third-Party Apps

-Use native Windows settings for simple, quick checks.
+Use Windows’ built-in settings for quick checks.
 Use third-party apps if you need constant System Tray integration or if your device is not reporting data natively.
-Admin Privilege Note: Installing some third-party drivers or monitoring software may require you to run the installer as an administrator.
+A Note About Admin Privileges: Installing some third-party drivers or monitoring software might require you to run the installer with administrator privileges.

 Troubleshooting Bluetooth Battery Display